Chicago station (CTA Logan Square branch)

 Chicago was a rapid transit station on the Logan Square branch of the Chicago "L", one of the several branches of the Metropolitan West Side Elevated Railroad, between 1895 and 1951.
 Located on Chicago Avenue, the station was constructed by the Metropolitan in the early 1890s and began service on May 6, 1895.

 The Metropolitan, one of four companies that would build what became the Chicago "L", had many branches to serve Chicago's west side, including the Logan Square branch on which Chicago lay.
-With some interruptions and financial issues, it operated these lines until 1911, when it handed operations to Chicago Elevated Railways, and formally merged into the Chicago Rapid Transit Company (CRT) in 1924.
+With some interruptions and financial issues, it operated these lines until 1911, when it handed operations to the Chicago Elevated Railways (CER) trust, and formally merged into the Chicago Rapid Transit Company (CRT) in 1924.
 The "L" was taken over by the publicly-held Chicago Transit Authority (CTA) in 1947.